darikoneil/Behavioral-Assays-for-Head-Fixed-Rodents/README.md

 7. Start behavior using *Start* button.

-8. After "End" is displayed in the behavioral stage, it is safe to press the *close* button.
+8. After "End" is displayed in the behavioral stage, it is safe to press the *Close* button.

 ## Dictionary of Behavioral Scripts